eweinhaus/TutorScoring/memory-bank/productContext.md

 **System Readiness:**
 - ✅ Frontend fully tested and production-ready
 - ✅ Backend API fully tested and production-ready
-- ✅ Ready for demo and deployment
+- ✅ Deployed and operational on AWS
 - ✅ All critical infrastructure issues resolved

 ## Key Principles